rdeioris/glTFRuntime-docs/README.md

 Obviously all of this stuff should be made recursive, check the glTFRuntimeAssetActor implementation for some idea:

 https://github.com/rdeioris/glTFRuntime/blob/master/Source/glTFRuntime/Private/glTFRuntimeAssetActor.cpp

+# Loading Zip archives

+If you specify a zip archive as the asset to load, glTFRuntime will use it as the source for all of the file/uri references in the json tree.

+The default behaviour is to search for the first file with .glb, .gltf, .json or .js extension in the archive, but you can force the file to use as the entry point by defining the ArchiveEntryPoint string in the LoaderConfig.

+Zip files can be loaded both from filesystem and HTTP servers.

 # glTF JSON low-level api (A.K.A. managing VRM assets)